jfritz/h-equals-h-ws/README.md

  After you have the requirements set up above:

+ 1. make dev

+or

- 1. make infra
+ 1. make build-infra
- 2. copy aws instance ID
- 3. instance_id=ID_HERE make update-prod-ip-config
+ 2. make update-prod
- 4. make prod
+ 3. make prod